wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-docker-to-kickstart-your-drupal-development.markdown

 What I wanted, was a simple LAMP stack, with a pre-installed up-to-date version of Drupal (D7, in this case), pre-installed with [Admin menu]() and the admin account password set to &ldquo;admin&rdquo;.
 This would allow me to quickly start configuring the site, or run my unit tests in a clean setup.
 I wanted it to use MySQL (because I prefer it to Postgres) and Apache (as I'm more familiar with it then NginX).
 Because it is a development environment, I didn't want things like Memcache or Redis, which are more suited for production.
 Finally, I wanted it pre-installed with [Drush]() and [Composer](), and compatible with [Drush aliases]() (meaning it comes with a SSH server).

-### Start using it right now
+### Start using it for your local development

-So, if you only want to start using it and don't care about the gory details, you can simply [install Docker](), fire up a terminal and call the following:
+So, first you need to [install Docker]().
+After installing it, fire up a terminal and call the following:

 <pre><code class="language-bash">
 docker pull wadmiraal/drupal